 Our Winepress Restaurant has recently been completely refurbished and guests have the option of choosing from our a la carte menu or tasting menu where the dishes have been expertly paired with complementary wines.
 Or choose our highly popular Traditional Sunday Lunch which can be enjoyed with family and friends.

-For a little indulgence, try our delightful Afternoon Tea which can be enjoyed either in the comfort of one of our lounges or in the WinePress Restaurant.
+For a little indulgence, try our award winning Afternoon Tea which can be enjoyed either in the comfort of one of our lounges or in the WinePress Restaurant.